Your business is putting out a lot more sound than you realize, and it’s not just about commercials.

 You need to own all of it.

-You do this by assessing your sonic footprint, creating a sound style guide, and designing custom sonic assets.
+You do this by assessing your sonic footprint, creating an audio style guide, and designing custom sonic assets.
 It’s about taking all those sounds and making them work together, and making them consistent.
 The goal is to produce audio media that is so closely tied to your brand that the public can identify you blindfolded.

 Audio Audit